sbm-11-SFDC/rt-aaidc-project1-template/README.md

 ├── topic2.txt
 └── topic3.txt

-Each file should contain plain text content.
+Each file should contain plain text you want your RAG system to search.

 Step 2 — Document Loading